 Pivot points will get tested by the markets, and you should be careful not to be caught in a fake-out.
 A fake-out is when a pivot point is temporarily broken through, only for it to hold and reverse the trend.

 The breakout in the above example happened as a result of the Brexit poll.
 After the ‘Yes’ poll came through, the euro became very strong against the pound, and the level of resistance around 0.8363 was broken.
 After the level of resistance was broken, it became a level of support from where the price of the EUR/GBP bounced off and never came back.
-As you can see, after the level of resistance was broken, the price came back down as if it were a fake-out, but after some testing, the level of support was proven.
+As you can see after the level of resistance was broken, the price came back down as if it were a fake-out, but after some testing, the level of support was proven.

 To avoid fake-outs, wait until the trend is confirmed.
 This would involve waiting until a few candles close above or below a pivot point before confirming that the pivot point has been broken.
 Of course, if the pivot point has been broken, you might lose a few pips as a result, but it’s better to err on the side of caution.
-Using technical indicators in combination with the pivot points will also be useful in determining market sentiment and judge whether the trend is about to be reversed.
-(Which are best technical indicators and how to use them?)
+Using technical indicators in combination with the pivot points will also be useful in determining market sentiment and judging whether the trend is about to be reversed.
+(Which are the best technical indicators and how to use them?)

 Another way to confirm the reversal of a trend is by using candlestick pattern analysis.
 In the section above when we were looking at risk management, the EUR/GBP pair had reached a level of support and we were intending to take a long position.
 To confirm this decision, we looked for signs of reversal, and the main one was the doji candlestick on the 18th of November 2015.
 Besides, the candlesticks’ bodies never crossed the level of support, showing signs of exhaustion.
 This is how the trade proceeded:

 The downtrend reversed around the level of support and went up.
 A cautious trader would have stopped the trade at the primary pivot, but a swing trader would wait.
-After a bit of resistance, there was a breakout signalled by another exhaustive candle until the first level of resistance.
+After a bit of resistance, there was a breakout signaled by another exhaustive candle until the first level of resistance.
 There was even more resistance here, but the engulfing candle on the 6th of January 2016 should have indicated bullish sentiment, which was right.
 The uptrend continued up to the second level of resistance.

 Use longer timeframes

-Pivot points will represent potential support and level of resistances where the value of a currency will tend to stall.
-However, on shorter timeframes like the 1M, 5M and 15M timeframes, pivot points are often broken because resistance is weak.
+Pivot points will represent potential support and level of resistance where the value of a currency will tend to stall.
+However, on shorter timeframes like the 1M, 5M, and 15M timeframes, pivot points are often broken because resistance is weak.
 The shortest advisable timeframe to use on a pivot points strategy would be the 1H chart.
 Even then, this would only work for very short-term trades like those scalpers use to make money.

 For better accuracy, it’s best to use the daily and more preferably the weekly timeframe to draw the pivot points.
 Swing traders will make use of the latter to capture long-term trends and day traders can use the daily pivot points.
 (Read more about Long-term vs. short-term trading)